FAQs about packaging and contract packing

 What is FFS technology?

 FFS technology refers to form, fill and seal machines where a bag or sachet is created (formed) out of a sheet of plastic film, then filled with a raw product and then sealed to create a finished packed product.
 FFS technology is carried out by a form, fill seal machine.
-There are two types of FFS – vertical form fill seal and horizontal form fill seal which is also known as flow wrapping.
+There are two types of FFS – vertical form fill seal (VFFS) and horizontal form fill seal which is also known as flow wrapping.

 What is a FFS machine?